shuai-xu/flink/docs/quickstart/scala_shell_quickstart.md

 Scala> val t = btenv.fromCollection(data).as ('country, 'color, 'amount) Scala> val t1 = t.filter('amount < 100)
 Scala> t1.cache
+Scala> // t1 is cached after it is generated for the first time.
 Scala> val x = t1.print

+Scala> // When t1 is used again to generate t2, it may not be regenerated.
 Scala> val t2 = t1.groupBy('country).select('country, 'amount.sum as 'sum)
 Scala> val res2 = t2.print

+Scala> // Similarly when t1 is used again to generate t2, it may not be regenerated.
 Scala> val t3 = t1.groupBy('color).select('color, 'amount.avg as 'avg)
 Scala> val res3 = t3.print
 {% endhighlight %}